karltalum2e/ESP8266/README.md

 # Lua Scripts

-Pieces of lua code that I've written or found online.
+Small pieces of lua code that I've written.